+- MPI-3 has plenty of distinct collectives

+- Distinct == a different API function name and signature

+- 17 blocking and 17 non-blocking, + some more for communicator management

 - 1. Classification by asymmetry

 - All to 1 many processes send to one

-- to All one process sends to many
+- 1 to All one process sends to many

 - All to All all processes send and receive

 - 2. by homogeneity of data exchange

 - "normal" = homogeneous communications

-- V "variable" = a count/size for each

-communication is specified by the process
+- V "variable" = a count/size for each communication is specified by the process

 - 3. By kind of pattern

 - Communication only

 - Communication and Computation